 My trip to Bora Bora – a page from my Travel Journal

 I remember a quote by the late Pavarotti (bless his soul) when he first visited Pangkor Laut, an upscale resort in Malaysia.
 He said that when he saw the island, he wept because it was so beautiful – obviously, the resort uses that quote profusely in their ads.
 Well, I can definitely relate to those emotions.
 When I arrived in Bora Bora, an island located northwest of Tahiti (map), I guess the excitement of being here combined with the baffling beauty of this place made me a bit teary-eyed.
-I just can’t believe I’m actually here – I keep reminding myself every hour or so.
+I just can’t believe I’m actually here – I keep reminding myself every hour or so and updating my Bora Bora travel blog to save every experience!
+I’m THAT excited!

 My trip to Bora Bora – a dream come true